- About Us

-Our Children Now! is an umbrella project initiated by CFVI in 1997 to coordinate and steer a number of closely linked efforts on behalf of children.
+Our Children Now! is an umbrella project initiated to coordinate and steer a number of closely linked efforts on behalf of children.
 In the decades since the launch of this initiative, CFVI has spearheaded a number of projects, programs, and efforts aimed at enhancing the lives of children and families in the territory.
 Among the key activities have been: collaborating with community and government partners to advocate for policy development and program enhancement, and providing an annual data snapshot.

 Through Our Children Now!
 CFVI aims to serve as a facilitator of efforts that will positively impact children’s development, readiness for school, and later life success.
 CFVI is committed to raising public awareness, increasing parent/family engagement, advising stakeholders on best practices, and serving as a clearinghouse for funding dedicated to children and families.